Pelosi announces plans for ‘solemn observance’ of one-year anniversary of Jan. 6 insurrection

-In a letter to the Democratic caucus Monday, Pelosi noted the House would not be in session the first week of January but said some members had expressed interest in being involved in commemoration activities.
+In a letter to the Democratic caucus Monday, Pelosi (D-Calif.) noted the House would not be in session the first week of January but said some members had expressed interest in being involved in commemoration activities.

 “Already, preparations are underway for a full program of events, including a discussion among historians about the narrative of that day; an opportunity for Members to share their experiences and reflections from that day; and a prayerful vigil in the evening,” Pelosi wrote.

-The speaker asked Democratic members of Congress who would be in Washington on Jan.
-6, 2022, to email her office to fully prepare for what she called a “solemn observance” of the day.
-Pelosi said all of the events would be live-streamed, so that lawmakers who are not in Washington could watch and participate from their home districts.
+The speaker asked Democratic members of Congress who will be in Washington on Jan.
+6 to email her office to fully prepare for what she called a “solemn observance” of the day.
+Pelosi said all of the events will be live-streamed, so that lawmakers who are not in Washington could watch and participate from their home districts.

 “As always, we will continue to work with the House Historian to establish and preserve our records in this regard,” Pelosi added.

-Though the House will not be in session then, the Senate plans to return on Jan.
-3, 2022, which has drawn mixed reactions from lawmakers.
+Although the House will not be in session then, the Senate plans to return on Jan.
+3, which has drawn mixed reactions from lawmakers.

 Sen. Susan Collins (R-Maine) expressed trepidation about being in session for the anniversary of the attack, telling HuffPost last week that there could be additional security concerns amid fears of a repeat attack.